gdrealm/wogong.github.io/content/wiki/ansys.md

     NSLV, Type, NKEY // Selects those nodes associated with the selected volumes.
     NSLA, Type, NKEY // Selects those nodes associated with the selected areas.
     NSLL, Type, NKEY // Selects those nodes associated with the selected lines.

+    PARTSEL, Type, PMIN, PMAX, PINC
+Selects a subset of parts in an explicit dynamic analysis.`

     ESURF, XNODE, Tlab, Shape // Generates elements overlaid on the free faces of existing selected elements.